 Selling With A Reduced Commission Real Estate Agent

-If you’re doing a 1031 exchange to save on taxes to buy a larger property, saving on commissions when you sell is also a great idea.
+If you’re doing a 1031 exchange to save on taxes when buying a larger property, saving on commissions when you sell is also a great idea.

-If you’re buying your next property with a conventional 20% down mortgage, every dollar you save on commision when you sell generates 5 dollars of buying power for your next property.
+If you’re buying your next property with a conventional 20% down mortgage, every dollar you save on commission when you sell generates $5 of buying power for your next property.

 Clever Real Estate offers local, full service agents that will list your home for a flat fee of $3,000 if the home is less than $350,000, or 1% if the home is more expensive.
 You will still receive all of the same service you would expect from a traditional agent.